 Great Books Summer Program

-Returning to Amherst for its 15th year, Great Books offers students the opportunity to engage and explore historic pieces of literature while residing at one of the nation’s most prestigious liberal arts schools.
-With Emily Dickinson’s famous homestead only steps away from campus, Amherst College boasts a rich literary and poetic history, making it a perfect environment for those who wish to deeply engage with literature.
-Students may sign up for one or multiple one-week sessions, each of which boasts an entirely new pallet of literature, lectures, and renowned speakers.
-Outside of the classroom, students engage in activities, crafts, and play.
+Returning to Amherst for its 19th year, Great Books offers students the opportunity to explore the timeless questions at the core of humanity through carefully curated reading selections while residing at one of the nation’s most prestigious liberal arts schools.
+With students from 49 states and over 45 countries, Great Books at Amherst provides a caring and inclusive community in which students use literature and discussion as the catalyst for honing critical thinking skills.
+Writer’s Workshop programs are also available for those looking to grow their craft.
+Amherst College boasts a rich literary and poetic history with Emily Dickinson’s famous homestead only steps away from campus, making it a perfect environment for those who wish to deeply engage with literature.
+Students may sign up for one or multiple-week sessions, each of which features entirely new curriculum, seminars, and renowned speakers.
+Outside of the classroom, students engage in art and literature electives as well as fun social events.
 For those signing up for multiple sessions, Great Books offers weekend excursions to notable places in the surrounding area.
-In years past, students have traveled to Salem, Boston, and Western Massachusetts to experience the rich literary history of each region.
+In years past, students have traveled to Salem, Boston, and Western Massachusetts.

 Contact: Paula Abate